Nathan Healy

 Arizona Solar Incentives

-Arizona homeowners can significantly reduce solar installation costs through multiple solar incentives in Arizona at federal and state levels.
+Arizona homeowners can significantly reduce solar installation costs through federal and state solar incentives in Arizona.

-These incentives include state tax credits up to $1,000, property tax exemptions, sales tax exemptions, and net billing programs that help offset your initial investment.
+The state offers tax credits up to $1,000, property tax exemptions, and sales tax exemptions on solar equipment and installation costs.

 $8,252